grrript/drupal-8-setup/README.md

 where <code>my_site</code> is the root folder of the Drupal 8 project you are about to create.
 You decide what the  project folder name is.

+If you get an error message that composer is not a valid command, then you must install <code>Composer</code> first.

 This step will do 2 things: set up the project composer config files (like the composer.json file) and a folder called <code>'web'</code> where the drupal 8 codebase will be saved.

 Go the the Drupal project directory: